mas-bandwidth/gafferongames/content/post/packet_fragmentation_and_reassembly.md

 This may seem somewhat contrived but these situations really do occur.
 For example, if you have a strategy where you send all un-acked events from server to client and you hit a burst of packet loss, you can easily end up with packets larger than MTU, even though your average packet size is quite small.

-Another case ... delta encoder.

--- trim this section. too divergent

-In most cases, it's a good idea to avoid this by implementing a strategy where you only include a subset of events or state updates into each packet in order to stay under a specified maximum packet size.
-This strategy works well in many cases... but there is one case where it doesn't: <strong><span style="text-decoration: underline;">delta encoding</span>. </strong>

-Packets created by a delta encoder have a size proportional to the amount of state changed between the previous and the current state.
-If there are a lot of differences between the states then the delta will be large and there's simply nothing you can do about it.
-If this delta just happens to be bigger than MTU, tough luck, you still have to send it!
-So you can see that with delta encoding, you really can't limit to some maximum packet size that is below MTU, so a packet fragmentation and re-assembly strategy makes sense in that case.
+Another common case is delta encoded snapshots in a first person shooter.
+Here packet size is proportional to the amount of state changed between the baseline and current snapshots for each client.
+If there are a lot of differences between the snapshots the delta packet is large and there's nothing you can do about it except break it up into fragments and re-assemble them on the other side.

--- end trim

-Lets get back to packet structure.
+Getting back to packet structure.
 It's fairly common to add a sequence number at the header of each packet.
-This isn't anything complicated.
-It's just a packet number that increases with each packet sent. eg: 0,1,2,3.
-I like to use 16 bits for sequence numbers even though they wrap around in about 15 minutes @ 60 packets-per-second, it's very unlikely you will ever receive a ~15 minute old packet sent over the network and confuse it for a newer packet with the same number.
-If this is a concern for you, consider using 32 bit sequence numbers instead.
+This is just a packet number that increases with each packet sent.
+I like to use 16 bits for sequence numbers even though they wrap around in about 15 minutes @ 60 packets-per-second, because it's extremely unlikely that a packet will be delivered 15 minutes late.

-No matter what size sequence numbers you choose, they're useful for a bunch of things like implementing reliability and detecting and discarding out of order packets.
-Plus, we're definitely going to need a packet sequence number when fragmenting packets because we need some way to identify which packet a fragment belongs to.
+Sequence numbers are useful for a bunch of things like acks, reliability and detecting and discarding out of order packets.
+In our case, we're going to use the sequence number to identify which packet a fragment belongs to:

-So lets add a sequence number to our packet:

 <pre>
 <del>[protocol id] (64 bits)</del>   // not actually sent, but used to calc crc32